cdadar/emacs.d/README.md

 ## Supported Emacs versions

+Use the latest released Emacs version available to you.
+The author typically uses the latest stable version.

-The config should run on Emacs 26.1 or greater and is designed to degrade smoothly - see the CI build - but note that much newer versions are required for an increasing number of key packages, so to get full functionality you should use the latest Emacs version available to you.
+The config should run on Emacs 27.1 or greater and is designed to degrade smoothly - see the CI build - but many enhancements may be unavailable if your Emacs is too old, and in general you should try to use the latest stable Emacs release like I do.

+## Other requirements

+To make the most of the programming language-specific support in this config, further programs will likely be required, particularly those that [flycheck](https://github.com/flycheck/flycheck) uses to provide on-the-fly syntax checking.

 ## Installation